rahulbytes/SQL-Portfolio-Project/README.md

 2. Set up your SQL environment (e.g., MySQL, PostgreSQL).
 3. Import the provided sales dataset.
 4. Execute the SQL queries to perform the analysis.
+5. Open the Power BI file to explore the dashboard.

 ## Contributing